The Courage of Sarah Noble: The story

 Sarah accompanies her father in his journey to set up their farm in a newly purchased plot in New Milford.
 Once they arrive, Sarah and her father begin scouting the land he has bought.
 They are approached by the people who lived there, the Schaghticoke.
 Sarah is frightened because of rumors she has heard from children about the "Indians" they would encounter, but finds that the Schaghticoke are friendly to her and her father.
-They teach them the things they will need to know to survive.
-In the story, Sarah gives the "Indians" new Christian names, and is given credit as the first teacher in New Milford.
+Sarah and her father befriend one of the local Indian families, who take care of her when her father is forced to return alone to their old home to retrieve the rest of their family.

 History

 Alice Dalgliesh begins the book with an author's note.
 In the note, she explicitly states that this is a "true story" and makes a reference to "records" of events.
 There is still much research that needs to be completed to verify the "facts" presented in this book.
 As it stands, the New Milford Historical Society holds the majority of the resources for this research.
 Currently, there is research under way to study the sources that have made this book a mainstay in the education system.